 We were led to our final waiting room, where we saw Hagrid’s shadow riding his motorbike on the ceiling.

 The Team Member then asked if we were going to ride on the motorcycle or the side car.
-My gracious husband let me take the motorcycle, which I can confidently say added to the experience!
+I chose the motorcycle, which I can confidently say added to the experience!
 We stepped on the ride at 9:42am.